Unidata/python-workshop/VAGRANT_README.md

     Two virtual environments are provided; workshop32 and workshop64.
 These are 32-bit and64-bit environments, respectively.
 For the purpose of the following examples, we'll assume we're using the 64-bit environment.

-From the `unidata_python_workshop/` directory, perform the following actions.
+From the `unidata_python_workshop/` directory, perform the following actions from the system command line.

 > $ vagrant up workshop64

 This step will take 5-10 minutes.
 The VM will be instantiated and the required packages will be installed.

+    Note that if you are on an older 32-bit system, you will want to use workshop32 instead of workshop64.

 ## Connecting to the Workshop VM